imaddowzimet/findretractions/README.md

 The `findretractions` package is a simple tool to help see if papers you have cited have associated retraction notices, erratums or expressions of concern.
-Currently, it can only find records on PubMed (using the `RISmed` package by Stephanie Kovalchik); future versions may expand to other databases as well.
+Currently, it can only find records on PubMed and CrossRef (using the `RISmed` and `rcrossref` packages); future versions may expand to other databases as well.

 You can install the released version of findretractions using: